 - a break that enables the biker to make the wheels skid on dry, level, clean pavement; and

-- at night, the bike must be equipped with:
+- at night, the bike must have:

 - A lamp on the front which emits a white light visible from a distance of at least 500 feet to the front;